elusivecodes/FrostDateTime/README.md

 **Set Day Of Year**

-Set the day of the year in current timeZone.
+Set the day of the year in current time zone.

 - `dayOfYear` is a number representing the day of the year (between *0* and *365*).